coderefinery/neic-ahm-2021/slides.md

 - Apply concepts previously taught to check understanding
 - Helpers often "taught" again to clarify concept
-- pre-defined and fixed breakout rooms with 3 to 10 people in each:
+- Pre-defined and fixed breakout rooms with 3 to 10 people in each:
 	- larger groups were allowed when learners registered together
 	- helpers played a key role to animate the group
 	- encouraged one learner to share his/her screen during the exercise